 Use to find companies where this pattern is active.

-Three balance-sheet observations co-occur: industry-benchmarked current ratio elevated, industry-benchmarked equity ratio elevated, and total cash at MRQ at least equal to total debt.
-The configuration describes equity-heavy capital structure with cash covering total debt.
+Three balance-sheet observations co-occur: industry-benchmarked current ratio elevated, industry-benchmarked equity ratio elevated, and total cash at MRQ covering at least 70% of total debt.
+The configuration describes an equity-heavy capital structure relative to peers, with cash covering most or all of total debt.

 State

-Industry-benchmarked current ratio elevated, equity ratio elevated, and cash exceeds total debt at MRQ
+Industry-benchmarked current ratio elevated, equity ratio elevated, and cash covering at least 70% of total debt at MRQ

 Emergence

-Three balance-sheet observations co-occur at the most recent quarter: the industry-benchmarked current ratio is in its elevated range, the industry-benchmarked equity ratio is in its elevated range, and total cash on hand is at least equal to total debt.
-The configuration describes equity-heavy capital structure with current assets covering current liabilities and cash on hand covering total debt.
+Three balance-sheet observations co-occur at the most recent quarter: the industry-benchmarked current ratio is in its elevated range, the industry-benchmarked equity ratio is in its elevated range, and total cash on hand covers at least 70% of total debt.
+The configuration describes an equity-heavy capital structure relative to peers, with current assets covering current liabilities and cash on hand covering most or all of total debt.
 It does not predict future stability, assess whether the conservatism is optimal for shareholder returns, or guarantee solvency under stress.

 Limits